yodobrin/file-service-sample/README.md

 <sup>1</sup> -  A caller is an authorized application, user or any other identity, the project has few sample clients that are able to leverage the provided APIs, it is an implementation decision which client to use.

 <sup>2</sup> - There are two options, either the caller provided an existing container name, or he can create a new one.

-> Note: The scope of this project does not address how the content is validated/verified/cleaned.

 ## Main Design Considerations